 Libraries and modules for the AngularJS migration to Angular

-- ngUpgrade: according to the AVA.team, this is the most valuable instrument when upgrading a platform.
+- ngUpgrade: according to The Frontend Company team, this is the most valuable instrument when upgrading a platform.
 NgUpgrade is the official library suitable for upgrading large and small apps.
 Its main task is to combine TS- and JS-based frameworks components harmoniously.
 This tool is configured so that coders can do the work of switching AngularJS-based source code to TypeScript-based one.